pengeler/projects/README.md

 **Description**:\
-The goal of this project was writing a program that can predict interference patterns seen in a microscope, for certain configurations of deformed overlapping thin films.
+The goal of this project was writing a program that can predict interference patterns seen when observing a microfabricated sample under a microscope.
 The motivation of this project was sparked by a lack of understanding of observed results in the cleanroom.

 The ray tracer is parallelized using OpenMP and was run on a cluster (Piz Daint).